Joint Pain Chiropractic Treatment

 The kind of treatment you need for joint pain depends on what is causing it and how serious it is.
 In general, over-the-counter pain relievers, heat or ice and restricted activities that involve the affected joints can help ease symptoms.
 For more severe cases or for pain that lingers over time, chiropractic care can help.
 Adjusting the affected joint eases tension on nerves in the area, leading to pain relief.

-Health First Injury & Pain Centers offers effective chiropractic care for joint pain that lingers or does not improve with conventional forms of treatment.
+We offer effective chiropractic care for joint pain that lingers or does not improve with conventional forms of treatment.
 Our chiropractors can provide patients in the Dallas-Fort Worth area with safe and dependable pain relief that does not involve invasive procedures or serious side effects.
 Depending on the cause and severity of your joint pain, we might recommend having chiropractic care along with physical therapy and nutritional counseling.
 This combination of treatments helps ensure that you achieve pain relief while also forming healthy eating habits and maintaining strong, flexible muscles to reduce the risk of having joint pain come back.